-The beach cottage kitchen is only 84 sq. ft. and I wanted to open the space to create a larger feel for the tiny room.
+Brad built these open cabinets for our tiny beach cottage kitchen, which is only 84 square feet.
+I wanted to open the space to create a larger feel for the small room.

 The existing kitchen cabinet and countertop were only 79 inches long.
-Therefore, an open kitchen cabinet with no doors would be a budget friendly option.
+Therefore, a kitchen cabinet with no doors would be a budget-friendly option.

 Warning Note: Disclaimer: We are not professional cabinet builders.
 These instructions are our amateur attempt at saving money by building our kitchen cabinet.
 The cabinet feels very sturdy.
-However, it may need to be built to building codes in your area.
-If you are involved in a kitchen renovation, you should check with your city or county building codes before attempting a project of this nature.
+However, any construction should meet the building codes in your area.
+If you plan a kitchen renovation, you should check with your city or county building codes before attempting a project of this nature.

 Table of contents

-We decided to use simple pine boards to build the new kitchen cabinet on a limited budget.
+We used simple 2″ pine boards to build the new rustic kitchen cabinet countertop due to our limited budget.

-We purchased a combination of 2-inch thick pine boards in various widths for this project.
+For this project, we purchased a combination of 2-inch thick pine boards in various widths in order to accommodate the countertop width.

-To construct the countertop, we used a combination of two 10-inch and one 8-inch wide board to make the countertop the appropriate depth.
+To construct the countertop, we used a combination of two 10-inch and one 8-inch wide boards to make the countertop the appropriate depth.

-Next, the legs and shelving support boards were made from basic 2 x 4 boards.
+Next, we used simple 2 x 4 boards to construct the legs and support boards for the shelving.
 Each end leg had two adjoining boards, and the two center legs were just one board each.

-Then one board, the depth of the cabinet, was attached to each leg and to the back wall to serve as shelving support.
+Another board, the same depth as the cabinet, will be affixed to each leg and the back wall to provide support for the open shelves.

-In addition, we used four 12-inch wide boards for the shelving to be placed under the countertop.
-There were two boards for each shelf, which were not connected.
-They were placed side by side and rested on the support 2 x 4 board.
+In addition, four 12-inch wide boards were used to create the open shelving.
+The shelves consist of two boards placed side by side and rest on the support 2 x 4 board.

-Finally, you will need three 2 x 3 boards the length of your open cabinet, which will be attached to the back wall for the cabinet side shelving support boards to be attached to.
+To complete the project, you will need three 2 x 3 boards that match the length of your open cabinet.
+These boards will be affixed to the back wall and serve as supports for the cabinet side shelving.

 Additional Tools and Materials for Assembly